 Please read our FAQs on this page before contacting Lowell Makes directly.

 March 31, 2020 Project Update

 First, thank you.
 We are so grateful for all the support we’ve received in the form of printed mask components, donated supplies/funding, and constructive brainstorming.
 Hundreds of you have helped Lowell Makes launch this effort and gather over 800 3D-printed masks for our local healthcare workers and first-responders, who are the real heroes.

 Second, we could never have imagined how quickly this project would spread.
 The maker community is immensely generous, and we are prouder than ever to be a part of it.
 Lowell Makes is entirely volunteer-run and we’ve been working hard to respond to each one of you, but we apologize if anyone was missed.
-We have set up this FAQ page (below) and a designated e-mail address for anything not addressed on the website.

 Finally, we have an update on our project.
 Our masks have been tested at several local hospitals and performed well.
 Tomorrow (April 1st), a hospital will pick up a few hundred masks, and we’ll continue distributing the rest to local facilities.